tasmota/docs/docs/Berry.md

 {"POWER":"ON","Dimmer":60,"Color":"996245","HSBColor":"21,55,60","Channel":[60,38,27]}
 The light is bright
 ```
-The rule function have the general form below where parameters are optionals:
+The rule function have the general form below where parameters are optional:

 ```python
 def function_name(value, trigger, msg)